StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 #### Events

-The AWS integration does not retrieve any Events data.
+The AWS integration doesn't retrieve any Events data.

 #### Metrics